 While the family court districts consistently exhibit fewer delays in processing domestic cases and, as a result, provide the best services to litigants, the districts still report obstacles to effective case management.
-Case backlogs that have been aggravated by the pandemic, a lack of court staff to provide active case management, a lack of judges to hear the increase in cases, insufficient court time and space with which judges can hear cases, remote hearing challenges, continuances due to COVID-19 exposure, shortage of attorneys on court-appointed lists, and attorney availability have all been identified as challenges by family court districts.
+Case backlogs have been aggravated by the pandemic, a lack of court staff to provide active case management, a lack of judges to hear the increase in cases, insufficient court time and space with which judges can hear cases, remote hearing challenges, shortage of attorneys on court-appointed lists, and attorney availability have all been identified as challenges by family court districts.